 - Frame by frame revisions cannot be performed.

+- Traveling: normal or slow speed.

-- All the elements in dance: normal speed.
+- All the other elements in dance: normal speed.

 - Falls: normal speed.

 - Full calling: normal speed.

 Data input

 The data input will be done in specific boxes assigned to each item group that will be precalled by the AS.
 Each group of boxes has an area assigned on the computer screen to which the DO will direct the mouse when the pre-call is made.